Completion and Graduation

 Academic Fresh Start

 Your old grades don’t have to count against you.
-If you’re a Texas resident and apply for admission (or readmission) to Texas public colleges or universities and enroll as an undergraduate, you may be able to begin a new course of study with a clear academic record.
+If you’re a Texas resident and apply for admission to Texas public colleges or universities and enroll as an undergraduate, you may be able to begin a new course of study with a clear academic record.

 If you have credits for college courses taken ten or more years prior to the planned enrollment date, those credits (and grades) can be ignored for enrollment purposes under the Texas “Academic Fresh Start ” Law.
 This is an all or nothing option.
 You cannot pick and choose which courses to ignore and which courses to count.
 This means that courses taken previously cannot be used to fulfill prerequisite or degree requirements and are not used in your new institution GPA.